graphprotocol/contracts/packages/issuance/contracts/agreement/RecurringAgreementManager.md

 4. Grant `OPERATOR_ROLE` to the operator account
 5. Operator grants `AGREEMENT_MANAGER_ROLE` to the agreement manager account
 6. Configure IssuanceAllocator to allocate tokens to RecurringAgreementManager

+## Key Concepts

+A few design ideas that make the behavior above easier to reason about.
+For function- and field-level detail, see the NatSpec on the contract.

+- **Min/max escrow targets.** Each rebalance derives a `(min, max)` band from the effective basis rather than a single target: deposit below `min`, thaw above `max`.
+Because `min <= max` always holds, and degradation drops `min` to 0 while `max` holds at the claim level, escrow settles smoothly instead of oscillating.
+Within the band, an active thaw timer is never reset.

+- **Spare-balance accounting.** Degradation decisions use `spare = balance − totalEscrowDeficit`, where `totalEscrowDeficit` is the sum of each pair's unfunded amount (`max(0, claims − escrowed)`).
+Tracking it per-pair means an over-funded pair can't mask another's shortfall.
+Snapshots are an accounting input, not a live balance — they can drift between reconciliations until the next rebalance resyncs them.

+- **Issuance freshness.** Before any balance-dependent decision RAM pulls issuance so its token balance is current, with a per-block guard so the two collection callbacks don't pull twice in one transaction.
+A reverting allocator is tolerated (surfaced via `DistributeIssuanceFailed`) rather than blocking payments.